szyhf/go-excel/README.md

 Will return error if clomun title not exist in excel.

+## XLSX Field Config | 字段的解析配置

+Sometimes it’s a bit cumbersome to deal with escape characters (exp. #6), so implement the interface of `GetXLSXFieldConfigs() map[string]FieldConfig` will take a high priority than `tag` to provide the field config, more info to see the test file.

 ## RoadMap | 开发计划

 + Read xlsx file and got the expect xml. √